8 Must-Know Ways To Bootstrap Market Your App

 But you can actively invest in building up your own professional and your app’s eco-system to gain an early audience of supporters — taking advantage of what might otherwise be downtime to start building up your new venture.

-Early on, all you need is social media, time, a little know-how, and some hand-dandy online content creation tools.
+Early on, all you need is social media, time, a little know-how, and some handy-dandy online content creation tools.

 You should create the following social media accounts for your app as soon as possible: